PiyushNihalani/Quiz-Application-JAVA/README.md

 # Quiz-Application-JAVA
-My version of Java Quiz application from kunaltyagi9 with more life lines and a fixed a few things which were inconvenient
+Java Quiz application with different life lines along with a timer.
+Do try to solve the quiz and tell me your score